 This afro updo is perfect for 4C hair!
 It's easy to do and looks great on any hair type.
 First, gather your hair into a high ponytail.
 Then, twist your hair into a rope braid.
 Once your hair is in a rope braid, coil it into a bun and secure it with bobby pins.
 Finally, mist your hair with a light-hold hairspray to keep everything in place.
 To maintain this protective style when you sleep at night, wear a satin scarf or bonnet over your hair to prevent breakage and keep your hair moisturised.

 Protective twists for 4C Hair:

-Twists are a great way to protect your 4C hair.
-They can be done on wet or dry hair and help keep your hair moisturised and free from tangles.
-To do protective twists, simply divide your hair into small sections, and apply a light spritz of leave-in conditioner.
+Twists are an excellent choice to protect your 4C hair.
+They can be done on wet or dry hair and help keep it moisturised and free from tangles.
+Simply divide your hair into small sections, and apply a light spritz of leave-in conditioner.
 Then take a small section of hair and twist it around.

 Faux Locs protective style for 4C Hair:

-Faux Locs are a protective style that can be worn by anyone, regardless of their hair type.
+Faux Locs are a protective style that anyone can wear, regardless of hair type.
 This particular style is ideal for 4C hair because it can help to protect your natural hair from damage and breakage.
 Additionally, faux Locs can give your hair a break from daily styling and heat damage.
-Start by sectioning your hair into small sections.
+Start by dividing your hair into small sections.
 Apply a leave-in conditioner.
 We recommend Cheber Butter.
 Wrap each section around a small piece of synthetic hair or a strand of yarn.
 Secure the ends of the Locs with a small elastic band.
 Repeat this process until all of your hair is in Locs.
 Allow the Locs to air dry or style as desired.
 When ready to take them out, unwrap the Locs and gently comb through your hair.

 What does 4c hair need?